Gealber/dht/doc/adnl/adnl-udp.md

 ## Note

-All the TL definition used here can be found in [tl/generate/scheme](https://github.com/ton-blockchain/ton/tree/master/tl/generate/scheme).
+1. All the TL definition used here can be found in [tl/generate/scheme](https://github.com/ton-blockchain/ton/tree/master/tl/generate/scheme).
+2. This article might have incorrect or incomplete information, so feel free to suggest a correction of it.

 ## Description